cata-11/Alunecatoarele/README.md

 ## Alunecatoarele
-My first game made with C++ and BGI
+My first game made with C++ and BGI during the "Introduction to Programming" course.

 <img src="Screenshot_1.png">